-Single Instant Payment - API Guide v2.1
+Single Instant Payment — API Guide 5 min read

 A Single Instant Payment is a one-time, immediate domestic payment initiated by the TPP on behalf of the user.
 The payment amount and destination are fixed at the point of consent — the user approves once, and the payment executes immediately after authorization.